 Making custom jewelry takes many forms and encompasses many techniques used over the ages by virtually all cultures.
-These including metal fabricating/forming, beading, and lost wax casting.
+These techniques include metal fabricating/forming, beading, and lost wax casting.
 Lost-wax casting (also called “investment casting” and “precision casting”, or “cire perdue” in French) has been used since the bronze age, and has been continuously refined over hundreds of years by jewelry artisans.
-Here’s the step by step process we use to make your custom cast jewelry:
+For a detailed look – here’s the step by step process we use to make your custom cast jewelry:

 Step 1: Once we have a clear idea of your vision for your new piece based on our discussions, we create a sketch that includes the stone measurements, calls out the dimensions on the cast piece, and specifies which findings and metal alloy(s) will be used.

 Step 2: We engage the services of our CAD whiz Kate to render your idea into a scaled, computer generated drawing.
 Prior to rendering the piece in a 3 D drawing we carefully review all of the dimensions of your piece, the stones that will be used, and the metal(s), generally a gold or platinum alloy, that we’ll be casting.

 Step 3: Next, we create a detailed computer rendering that includes a top view, side view, reverse side view, and even a “artist’s rendition” of the finished piece.
 If it’s a ring, it’s even displayed on a virtual hand, which looks like the hand of no living being, but will give you a great idea of what your ring would look like on a Tussaud’s wax figure.